 A lot has been written about how to create a virtual company culture in our remote working world, and with good reason.
 Camaraderie plays an important part in how to motivate a team, and is the number one motivating factor in influencing staff to work beyond expectations, according to a survey by TinyPulse.
 Creating opportunities for team building and bonding is therefore crucial.

 Get creative too.
 Traditional team building activities that require in-person attendance are out of the question right now, so you’ll need to think outside the box in order to boost team motivation from afar.
-Think virtual escape rooms, “Bake Off” style competitions over video call, and interactive quizzes hosted on your intranet software.
+Think virtual escape rooms, “Bake Off” style competitions over video call, and interactive quizzes hosted on your company intranet software.

 Celebrate successes, however small